Boundaries

 ICAO AIRSPACE CLASSIFICATIONS

-Airspace classification is designated by the letters (A) thru (G).
+(A) thru (G).
 Classification (A) represents the highest level of control and (G) represents uncontrolled airspace.
 The definitions of each classification are found in the Glossary and the Enroute sections and Air Traffic Control section of the airway manual.
 The airspace classification letter is displayed in association with the airspace type and vertical limits.